 What’s important and who you gonna trust?

 It turns out that many people have strong opinions about irons and some even have educated ones.
 Real Simple, Good Housekeeping, Slate.com, and others have all tested or rounded up models from class-leading brands like Rowenta, Black & Decker, Hamilton Beach, T-fal, and Panasonic.
 Consumer Reports reigns, however.

-They perform roughly a dozen blind tests on each of 63 models in their National Testing and Research Center.
-For example: “We’ve got a Rube Goldberg contraption that moves the iron back and forth about a foot and a half over the ironing board, and we’ve got it hooked up to a data collection system with a thermocouple built into the ironing board,” says Slaven.
+They performed roughly a dozen blind tests on each of 63 models in their National Testing and Research Center.
+For example: “We’ve got a Rube Goldberg contraption that moves the iron back and forth about a foot and a half over the ironing board, and we’ve got it hooked up to a data collection system with a thermocouple built into the ironing board,” said Slaven.
 “We let an iron rip and I drop all the data into Excel graph and grab temp highs and lows at each fabric setting.
 We also use this gizmo to get steaming rate, which we can measure down to 1/10th of a gram.”
 In my quest to find the perfect iron, I figured CR’s meticulous tests were the best starting point.

 The first thing CR helped appraise was those titillating bonus features.
 A cordless model?
 “The ones we’ve tested were only fair in performance and needed to be reheated in the base every few moments,” CR said.
 Ditto soleplates described as nonstick.
 “Nonstick models generally scored lower overall than models with other soleplate materials,” CR said.
 Even self-cleaning features, which are designed to flush out the waterborne gunk that builds up inside an iron, fell under suspicion.
 “They’re not always effective with prolonged use or with very hard water,” writes CR.
 “Try the burst-of-steam feature to clean vents.”